mariodavid/mariodavid.github.io/_drafts/views-the-uncharted-mystery.md

 In this scenario, although you are very hungry, you decide to only take pasta and leave the fish because you know it is going to be fast to prepare.
 On your way out of the supermarket you'll grab a piece of raspberry ice cream.
 This means you have to drive faster so that it wouldn't melt, but you feel bad anyway, so that's not a big of a deal.
 After you are ready eating, you are full up as well.
 Not so much you can't move anymore but its enough for now.

 This was a fairly long story, but it pretty much sums up the situations when it comes to the question when what data will be loaded of your entities.
+Both options have their own strength, it is up to you, to decide which one is more accurate in which situation.

 ## N+1 query problem

-The N+1 query problem occurs when using lazy loading without activly thinking about it.
+The N+1 query problem oftentimes occurs when using lazy loading all over the place without actively thinking about it.
 To illustrate that, let's have a look at a snippet of Grails code.
 This does not mean that in Grails everything is lazy loaded (its actually up to you to decide).
 In Grails your database requests will return instances of the Entity, with all attributes of the table loaded with it.
 It basically makes a "SELECT * FROM Pet".
 When you want to traverse a relationship between entities you do that afterwards.
 Here's an example:

 {% highlight groovy %}
 function getPetOwnerNamesForPets(String nameOfPet) {